Laurel-Amah/Phone-Book-App/README.md

 **Phone Book Application**

 This project is a simple PHP-based phone book web application that allows users to manage their contacts.
-The app utilizes JSON files for data storage and is built using Object-Oriented Programming (OOP) principles in PHP.
+The app utilizes a database for data storage and is built using Object-Oriented Programming (OOP) principles in PHP.

 **Features**

 Create Contact: Add a new contact with a name, phone number, category (Family, Friends, Business), and an image.
 View Contacts: See a list of all contacts with basic details.
 Contact Details: View detailed information about a specific contact.
+Search: Find a particular contact.
 Edit Contact: Update the details of an existing contact.
 Delete Contact: Remove a contact from the phone book.